 When the system powers on, the POST code indicator should cycle through several different codes before booting.
 However, if the boot process does not complete, you should look at the LED indicator, as it will give you diagnostic information.
 When a POST code indicator cycles through codes and stops at a specific code, this is an indication that initialization of a specific component or process on the board failed.
 If you power on the board and it goes directly to "C," and nothing else, that is an indication of a CPU-related issue.
+If the board cannot detect the CPU in the socket, the POST code display will display a "C", as well.
 It is not likely a faulty CPU, although it is possible; instead, it is most likely a CPU power issue.
-Above the CPU socket, there will be one or two 8-pin power connectors (outlined in the picture to the right).
-This connector is the main power for the CPU and without power from the PSU, the system cannot fully power on and initialize.
-Depending on your motherboard, you may have one or two of these connectors; at least one must be plugged in.
+Above the CPU socket, there will be one 8-pin and one 4-pin power connectors (outlined in the picture to the right).
+These connectors are the main power for the CPU and without power from the PSU, the system cannot fully power on and initialize.
+The 8-pin connector must be plugged in; the 4-pin is optional.